andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/demonicblue/awesome) - A list of awesome resources for learning code, tech & everything else.
 - [awesome-deep-learning](https://github.com/DerekKane/awesome-deep-learning) - A collection of materials related to the Deep Learning subject.
 - [awesome-social-media-referencing-resources](https://github.com/deshabhishek007/awesome-social-media-referencing-resources) - Awesome list of Social media referencing websites & resources.
-- [awesome-ai-tools](https://github.com/devadigax/awesome-ai-tools) - Welcome to our curated list of the top AI tools!
-These tools are designed to help you streamline various tasks, from content creation to data extraction.
-Explore the list below to discover how AI can enhance your workflow.
 - [awesome-json-data-sets](https://github.com/digideskio/awesome-json-data-sets) - A curated list of awesome JSON data sets.
 - [sketch-goodies](https://github.com/dimitrisraptis96/sketch-goodies) - 💎 Must-have Sketch resources.
 - [awesome-software](https://github.com/dinamic/awesome-software) - Collection of an awesome software packages.